 Isaac Morehouse is the founder and CEO of Praxis, an awesome startup apprenticeship program.
 You should check it out.

-When he’s not with his wife and kids or traveling the country and building his company he can be found smoking cigars, playing guitars, singing, reading, writing, getting angry watching sports teams from his home state of Michigan, or enjoying the beach.
+When he’s not with his wife and kids or building his company, he can be found smoking cigars, playing guitars, singing, reading, writing, getting angry watching sports teams from his home state of Michigan, or enjoying the beach.

 The posts and opinions on this site are entirely Isaac’s and in no way reflect the views of any current or former companies or affiliates.
 Isaac also maintains the freedom to be radical and to let his ideas evolve over time.

 If you want more, here’s a video where I discuss my career path as an ongoing process of trying to make the world a freer place…

 If you still haven’t had enough, here’s my story from the beginning…

 I was homeschooled, but in practice that meant playing Legos most of the time.
 My mom felt guilt over her failed attempts at creating a more structured learning environment and curriculum.
 At the time I thought I was probably embarrassingly behind my peers in “normal school”, but I didn’t much care.
 We (my siblings and I) always had lots of chores to do, and I had paid jobs from age ten or earlier (weekly then daily paper routes, golf course, grocery store, construction…).
 I had no interest in any kind of intellectual life until I was about sixteen.
 Up until then, it was sports, Legos, earning money, playing guitar, and whatever I had to do to get decent grades in my few homeschool classes or textbooks.